Clemson vs. Florida State NCAA Football Odds, Plays and Insights | October 30, 2021

 - Florida State is 3-4-0 against the spread this year.

-- The Seminoles covered the spread in their only game when underdogs by 10 points or more.
+- This year, the Seminoles won ATS in their only game as an underdog of 10 points or more.

-- Florida State's games this year have eclipsed the over/under three times in seven opportunities (42.9%).
+- Florida State's games this season have hit the over on three of seven set point totals (42.9%).

-- When Florida State puts up more than 14.6 points, it is 3-3 against the spread and 3-3 overall.
+- Florida State is 3-3 against the spread and 3-3 overall in games when it puts up more than 14.6 points.

-- Florida State is 3-2 against the spread and 3-2 overall when the team amasses over 337.6 yards.
+- In games that Florida State totals more than 337.6 yards, the team is 3-2 against the spread and 3-2 overall.

-- This year the Seminoles have turned the ball over 14 times, five more than the Tigers' takeaways (9).
+- The Seminoles have turned the ball over 14 times this season, five more turnovers than the Tigers have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.